ncatlab/nlab-content/pages/4/1/6/4/4614/content.md

 A proof appears as ([Lewis, corollary 2.4 (b)](#Lewis)).
 A generalization of this result to more general topological categories is ([RobertsStevenson, prop.
 16](#RobertsStevenson)).

+### Bisimplicial sets and good resolutions

 We now discuss the [[resolution]] of any simplicial topological space by a good one.
 Write

 $$